Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 > ##### Additional Information
 If you’re trying to gather employee information from Avanti and can’t find an endpoint for the information, you can create a [Custom Endpoint](/docs/custom-endpoints.md) using the Reporter Endpoints. <br>The Reporter endpoint gathers information contained in a Report Designer report.
 All you need to do is create a report in Avanti that collects all the information needed to integrate.

-If you still can’t find the endpoint you’re looking for, please contact your Implementation Specialist or Client Success Manager; they can help guide you through any questions.
-Unsure who your Client Success Manager is?
-Avanti Support is happy to help!
-Contact us at support@avanti.ca.
+If you still can’t find the endpoint you’re looking for, please contact your Implementation Specialist or Client Success Manager, success@avanti.ca; they can help guide you through any questions.

 ## Grant Access to the API in Avanti
 There’s several things you’ll need to set up in Avanti to ensure only the people you want can access your data.